Eulàlia Gassó Miracle

 Room number: D3.43, Darwinweg

 After my study in Biological Systems at the University of Barcelona I worked for two years at the Science Museum Cosmocaixa in Barcelona.
 Since 2001 I hold a position as collection manager at Naturalis.
 After several years of experience with insects and museum collections, in particular with the Coleptera collection, I started my training as a forensic entomologist in 2012 under the supervision of J. Huijbregts.
 Currently I work as Collection Manager of the Lepidoptera (Rhopalocera) collection, one of the most beautiful and complete collections of the world.
-Occasionally, I provide information in police investigations as a Consultant in Forensic Entomology.
+Occasionally, I provide information as a Consultant in Forensic Entomology.

 My curatorial responsibilities include the management (acquisition, development, archive), care (storage management, preparation, restoration) and accessibility (publication, data capture and loan policy) of the butterfly collection.